Flutter

 as native spans with

-span.source = "webview",session.id,enduser.anonymous_id, and the rest of the native common attributes.
+span.source = "webview",session.id,user.anonymous_id, and the rest of the native common attributes.

 The bridge is currently a parallel transport — both the web SDK's